Brandon Dubinsky: New York Rangers (2006–2012)

 After holding out at the beginning of the 2009–10 season and missing over a week of training camp, Dubinsky signed a two-year contract worth $3.7 million as a restricted free agent.
 Dubinsky tallied 3 goals and 10 points on the season before suffering a broken hand in a game against the Calgary Flames on November 7, 2009, which relegated him to the injured reserved list for more than a month.

 Dubinsky returned to the Rangers' lineup on December 14 against the Atlanta Thrashers.
 Four games later, he scored his first goal in more than two months against the Carolina Hurricanes.
 The goal was the game-winner in a 3–1 Rangers victory.
 Despite missing over a month due to injury, Dubinsky finished the season with career highs in goals and points.
 After the 2010–11 season, Dubinsky avoided arbitration with the Rangers and signed a four-year, $16.8 million contract.

+On April 14, 2012, in the opening minutes of what would be the Rangers' Game 2 3–2 overtime loss against the Ottawa Senators during the first round of the 2012 Stanley Cup Playoffs, an incensed Dubinsky, ejected after attacking Matt Carkner during a brawl on the ice, slammed a water cooler on his way out of the game.

+Columbus Blue Jackets (2012–2019)

 On July 23, 2012, Dubinsky was traded, along with Artem Anisimov, Tim Erixon, and a first round draft pick in 2013, to the Columbus Blue Jackets for Rick Nash, minor leaguer Steven Delisle and a conditional third round pick in the same draft.
 On July 11, 2014, Dubinsky signed a 6-year, $35.1 million contract extension with Columbus.

-Columbus Blue Jackets

 During the 2012–13 NHL lockout, Dubinsky played for the Alaska Aces of the ECHL and made his Blue Jackets debut once the NHL returned from the work stoppage.

 Dubinsky was named an alternate captain of the Blue Jackets on October 8, 2015.

 In October 2017 Dubinsky was stripped of his "A", by head coach John Tortorella, and it was given to defenceman Jack Johnson.
 During the 2017–18 season, Dubinsky suffered a fractured orbital during a fight with Zack Kassian of the Edmonton Oilers on December 12, 2017.
 He was subsequently placed on long term injured reserve.